NUbots/NUbots/README.md

 ./b target nuc7i7bnh
 ```

-This would build code that is optimised specificially to run on the platform that is currently used in the NUgus robots.
+This would build code that is optimised specifically to run on the platform that is currently used in the NUgus robots.
 Note that when building for other platforms than generic, the code may not be able to execute on your own computer depending on the CPU that you have.

 ## Configuring the code